Automorphisms of the Torelli complex for the one-holed genus two surface: Hexagons of type 2

 {\bf Graph $\calf$.} Let $R$ be a surface homeomorphic to $S_{0, 4}$.
 We define a simplicial graph $\calf =\calf(R)$ so that the set of vertices of $\calf$ is $V(R)$, and two vertices $\alpha$, $\beta$ of $\calf$ are connected by an edge of $\calf$ if and only if $i(\alpha, \beta)=2$.

-It is well known that this graph is isomorphic to the Farey graph realized as an ideal triangulation of the Poincar\'e disk (see Section 3.2 in \cite{luo} or Figure \ref{fig-farey} (a)).
+It is well known that this graph is isomorphic to the Farey graph realized as an ideal triangulation of the Poincar\'e disk (see \cite[Section 3.2]{luo} or Figure \ref{fig-farey} (a)).
 We mean by a {\it triangle} in $\calf$ a subgraph of $\calf$ consisting of exactly three vertices and exactly three edges.
-Note that for any two ordered-triples of vertices in $\calf$ defining triangles in $\calf$, there exists a unique simplicial automorphism of $\calf$ sending the first triple to the second one.
+Note that for any two ordered triples of vertices in $\calf$ defining triangles in $\calf$, there exists a unique simplicial automorphism of $\calf$ sending the first triple to the second one.

 The following theorem characterizes hexagons in $\calt(S)$ of type 2.

 \begin{thm} Let $\Pi$ be a hexagon in $\calt(S)$ of type 2, and let $(a, b, c, d, e, f)$ be a 6-tuple defining $\Pi$ with $a$ and $d$ BP-vertices.
 Put $\zeta =\zeta(\Pi)$.
 Then there exists a unique non-zero integer $m$ with $f=t_{\zeta}^m(b)$ and $e=t_{\zeta}^m(c)$. \end{thm}